miki995/Labyrinth/README.md

 # OpenGL Game
 The game was created in Opengl, with the help of glut.
 Player jumps to a maze and must find a path that leeds out of the maze.
 Project was created during the graphics course in the university of East Sarajevo (Computer Science departement) by Miroslav Maksimovic.

 # Getting started
-Compliling program using the following terminal command : g++ -o maze maze.cpp -lSOIL -lGLU -lglut -lGL
+Compliling program using the following terminal command : g++ -o labyrinth labyrinth.cpp -lSOIL -lGLU -lglut -lGL